pivotalexperimental/jelly/README.markdown

 Usage
 -------------

 Jelly maps page-specific Javascript functions to Rails Actions and Controllers.
-For example: FunController#index will activate the `index` function in the `Fun` Jelly object.
+For example: StoriesController#index will activate the `index` function in the `Fun` Jelly object.
 Jelly uses jQuery's `$(document).ready()` to execute the page-specifc function when the page has loaded.
 Let's look at some code:

-In `public/javascripts/pages/fun.js`, I write a simple Jelly file:
+In `public/javascripts/pages/stories.js`, we create a simple Jelly file:

-    Jelly.add("Fun", {
+    Jelly.add("Stories", {

       index: function() {
         $('a.clickme').click(function() {